Inside this issue

 -

-The issue also includes a "Product of the Month" section, showcasing new products relevant to the fields of photonics and technology.
-Notably, ON Semiconductor's collaboration with Teledyne Imaging Sensors to produce the Extremely Large Stitched Read Out Integrated Circuit (ELS ROIC) for astronomy is highlighted.
-This image sensor is the largest ever produced for infrared astronomy, marking a significant milestone in imaging technology.
+Product Innovations: The "Product of the Month" section showcases new products, including the Extremely Large Stitched Read Out Integrated Circuit (ELS ROIC) developed by ON Semiconductor in collaboration with Teledyne Imaging Sensors.
+This image sensor is the largest ever produced for infrared astronomy, marking a significant milestone in astronomical imaging technology.

 Features